 On mechanical sewing machines, you adjust the thread tension turning a knob until you get your desired tension.
 Computerized sewing machines feature an automatic thread tensioner which senses when the thread tension needs adjustment and automatically adjust the tension.

 Both types of machines have similar parts and are of similar size.
 They both take up roughly the same amount of space if you want to store them.
-Some come with their own carrying cases and you can easily find carrying cases that fit both.
+Some come with a carrying case, and you can easily find carrying cases that fit both.
 However, mechanical machines contain gears and are therefore slightly heavier than computerized sewing machines.
-If you will be carrying your machine to and from classes regularly, you might want to get the lighter computerized models.
+If you would be taking your machine to and from classes regularly, you might want to get the lighter computerized models.

 Durability and Maintainance.

 As good as any machine is, it cannot run forever.
 There’ll come a time when you’ll need to replace or repair some parts on your sewing machine.
 Mechanical sewing machines have parts that are easy to replace at home.
-Also, parts for a mechanical machine are less expensive.
+Also, the parts on a mechanical machine are less expensive.
 Computerized sewing machines contain parts that will most likely require a professional to replace.
-You might also lose all of your stored favorite stitches if there is a problem with your computerized machine.
+You might even lose all of your stored favorite stitches if there is a problem with your computerized machine.

 When it comes to durability, both machines are very durable.
 They can last more than 10 years before you experience any problems.

-The machine you ultimately chose can be influenced by your skill level.
+Your skill level can influence the machine you ultimately chose.
 Some beginners prefer the mechanical sewing machine because it helps them develop their basic sewing skills.
 You will learn the basics of sewing better with this type of machine because you control most of the sewing.
 It will take practice to be able to sew clean, even and straight stitches with a mechanical machine.
 However, novices who want to go straight into sewing without having to learn the basic sewing skills will find a computerized sewing machine easier to sew with.
 Automatic processes make sewing much easier than a mechanical sewing machine.
-You simply have to read the manual that comes with your machine to understand how the various functions work and you’ll be making beautiful end products in no time.
-If you are a beginner and looking for the best beginner’s sewing machines, check out my sewing machine for beginners section.
+You’ll start creating beautiful works of fashion in on time once you quickly acquaint yourself with how the various functions work.
+If you are a beginner and looking for the best beginner’s sewing machines, check out my sewing machine picks for beginners section.

 Rate of Usage

 Those who sew once in a while seem to find mechanical sewing machines easier to manage.
-For those who sew on a daily basis, a computerized sewing machine offers many time-saving and convenient features.
-You are able to save your preferences and use them over and over again at the touch of a button.
+For those who sew daily, a computerized sewing machine offers many time-saving and convenient features.
+You can save your preferences and re-use them at the touch of a button.
 When you use a computerized sewing machine, you spend more time sewing instead of fiddling with settings.

 Type of Sewing

 Some types of sewing are ideal for certain types of machines.
-Mechanical models are ideal for sewing simple stitches, stitch repairs and hemming.
-This type of machine is ideal for short-term sewing projects that do not require large fabrics.
-For a more complex sewing project such as embroidery and quilting, a computerized sewing machine is more suitable.
-The automated sewing process is suited to long term and large projects.
+Mechanical models are suitable for making simple stitches, stitch repairs, and hemming.
+This kind of machine is suitable for short-term sewing projects that do not require large fabrics.
+For more elaborate sewing projects such as embroidery and quilting, a computerized sewing machine is more suitable.
+The automated sewing process is suited to long-term and large projects.
 A computerized model can help you make embroidery designs you couldn’t achieve with a mechanical machine.

 Cost of mechanical and computerized sewing machines

 The price of a mechanical and a computerized sewing machine can vary wildly.
-A good mechanical machine can cost you a few hundred dollars while a decent computerized sewing machine can cost a few hundred to thousands of dollars.
+A good mechanical machine can cost you a few hundred dollars, while a decent computerized sewing machine can cost a few hundred to thousands of dollars.
 Some high-end computerized models can cost upwards of $4,000.
 It is up to you to determine how much you want to spend on a sewing machine.
 If money is no object, then buying an advanced computerized machine for $5,000 might not be a problem for you.
-If you want to sew as a source of income, you might want to take a look at how much you expect to earn in revenue and determine how much you are prepared to spend on a machine.
+The amount of money you spend on a machine may be determined by expected revenue for those wanting to make a living from sewing.